 The form of the Dynkin index is motivated by a few simple considerations.
 First, we want an invariant number, so we trace all indices.
-Second, we want a pure, normalization independent number, so we take a ratio. $\operatorname{tr}(C_iC_i)$ is the natural normalization scale, as all groups have the adjoint rep. Furthermore, unlike the Casimir operators (7.19), which have single eigenvalues $I_p(\lambda)$ only for irreducible reps, the Dynkin index is a pure number for both reducible and irreducible reps.
+Second, we want a pure, normalization independent number, so we take a ratio. $tr(C_iC_i)$ is the natural normalization scale, as all groups have the adjoint rep. Furthermore, unlike the Casimir operators (7.19), which have single eigenvalues $I_p(\lambda)$ only for irreducible reps, the Dynkin index is a pure number for both reducible and irreducible reps.
 [Exercise: compute the Dynkin index for U(n).]

 The above criteria lead to the Dynkin index as the unique group-theoretic scalar corresponding to the quadratic Casimir operator.
 The choice of group-theoretic scalars corresponding to higher casimirs is rather more arbitrary.
-Consider the reductions of I_4 for the adjoint reps, tabulated in table 7.2.
-(The SU(n) was evaluated as an introductory example, sect.
-2.2.
+Consider the reductions of $I_4$ for the adjoint reps, tabulated in table 7.2.
+(The SU(n) was evaluated as an introductory example, section 2.2.
 The remaining examples are evaluated by inserting the appropriate adjoint projection operators, derived below.)

-Quartic casimirs contain quadratic bits, and in general, expansions of $h(\lambda)$'s in terms of the defining rep will contain lower-order casimirs.
-To construct the "pure" pth order casimirs, we introduce casimir!orthogonality orthogonality!casimir Dynkin index!sum rules Dynkin index!sum rules Dynkin index-)
+Quartic casimirs contain quadratic bits, and in general, expansions of $h(\lambda)$ 's in terms of the defining rep will contain lower-order casimirs.
+To construct the "pure" pth order casimirs, we introduce and fix the constants $A, B, C, \ldots$ by requiring that these casimirs are orthogonal: